run-ai/docs/docs/Administrator/Researcher-Setup/template-config.md

 ## The Default Template

-The administrator can also set a default template that is always used
+The administrator can also set a default template that is always active:

 ``` YAML
 apiVersion: v1